IraqOfficial Name: Republic of Iraq

 The U.S. government considers the potential threat to U.S. government personnel in Iraq to be serious enough to require them to live and work under strict security guidelines.
 All U.S. government employees under the authority of the U.S. Chief of Mission must follow strict safety and security procedures when traveling outside the Embassy.
 State Department guidance to U.S. businesses in Iraq advises the use of protective security details.
 Detailed security information is available at the U.S. Embassy website.

-U.S. citizens should avoid areas near the Syrian, Turkish and Iranian borders in northern Iraq.
+U.S. citizens should avoid areas near the Syrian, Turkish and Iranian borders in northern Iraq, which are especially dangerous and not always clearly defined.
 The Governments of Turkey and Iran continue to carry out military operations against insurgent groups in the mountain regions bordering Iraq.
 These operations have included troop movements and both aerial and artillery bombardments.
 Extensive unmarked minefields also remain along these borders.
+Border skirmishes with smugglers have become commonplace.
 The unrest in Syria has resulted in large numbers of people seeking refuge in the area.
-In addition, borders in these areas are not always clearly defined.
 In 2009, three U.S. citizens were detained by Iranian authorities while hiking in the vicinity of the Iranian border in the IKR.
+Two of the hikers were held for more than two years and the third for more than one year.
 The resources available to the U.S. Embassy to assist U.S. citizens who venture close to or cross the border with Iran are extremely limited.
 The Department of State discourages travel in close proximity to the Iranian border.

 CRIME: Petty theft is common in Iraq; this includes pick-pocketing in busy areas (e.g. markets), as well as the theft of money, jewelry, or other valuables from hotel rooms and private residences.
 Historically, carjacking by armed thieves has been very common, even during daylight hours, and particularly on the highways from Jordan and Kuwait to Baghdad.
 Both foreigners - especially dual American-Iraqi citizens - and Iraqi citizens are targets of kidnapping.
 Kidnappers often demand money but have also carried out kidnappings for political/religious reasons.
 Many hostages have been killed.